My Unforgettable Southern Experience I Cautiously had to Put Up With

 So I was absent for a lot of details my sergeant wanted to put me on.In addition, I also had an Amateur Radio license so I arranged to run phone patches for soldiers overseas, another reason to miss getting put on details like KP(Kitchen Patrol), CQ (answering phones), guard duty, and other menial tasks no one wants to do.
 My sergeant was very proud of his new 1962 Pontiac.
 Most young people (especially minorities) had no cars back in those days.
 However I, a young Private, bought my first car as soon as I turned 21.

 It was a new 1963 Pontiac with a hot engine and a stick shift transmission.
-He was really pissed off then.
+My Sergeant was really pissed off then.
 How could a measly private out-due him with a newer car.
 Too bad!
 He couldn’t catch me.

 There was only one of my many friends in my platoon and the signal platoon who had a car other than me.
 I left the Army Post virtually every night with some of those buddies.
 We went to Nashville Tennessee or Evansville Indiana and other places much further from the base.

 My boss stayed upset, to put it mildly, because we almost always would sneak away before he could grab me for some menial detail to punish me.